yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Client App processes the response

-*Client App* SHALL terminate the protocol flow if an error response is obtained, or an HTTP 2xx response other than a *Routing Instructions Response*, or if it does not support a *Routing Instructions Response* it has obtained. *Client App* may recover in such case by launching a new normal authorization request using the browser.
+*Client App* SHALL terminate the protocol flow if an error response is obtained, or an HTTP 2xx response other than a *Routing Instructions Response*, or if it does not support a *Routing Instructions Response* it has obtained.

-Note - Failure because an HTTP 2xx response other than a *Routing Instructions Response* was obtained, suggests the *User-Interacting App* is not installed on end-user's device.
-*Client App* MAY choose to retry in future the *browser-less App2App* to benefit if in the meantime the missing app has been installed.

 If a supported *Routing Instructions Response* was obtained, *Client App* interacts with end-user and provides their response to *Authorization Server*.